Ecuador: Sustainable Communities and Backpacking Expedition

 Important Note: This is not a complete list.
 We value diverse perspectives in our programs and encourage students from all majors and professions for participate.
 All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion.

-Students self-register in Webreg and choose the following two course:
+Students self-register in Webreg and choose the following courses:

-Visa: US Citizens do not need a visa for visits to Belize that are shorter than 30 days.
+Visa: US Citizens do not need a visa for visits to Ecuador that are shorter than 90 days.